yogeshwaran01/telegram-bgm-bot/README.md

 # [telegram-bgm-bot](https://t.me/pure_bgm_bot)

-Scrape all the bgm music from this [site](https://bgmringtones.com), and provide a inline mode to search and download various bgm music and ringtones.
+Scrape all the bgm from this [site](https://bgmringtones.com), and provide a inline mode to search and download various bgm music and ringtones.

 ## Bot